TheClams/lr2021-apps/Readme.md

  - "r[min]-[max] set the range in MHz
  - "s[step]: set the frequency step in kHz
  - "stop": stop eand exit the script

+## ZWave
+The demo implements some very basic sniffing capability (on the debug port only) as-well as a rough join network procedure.
+A double push allow switching between the two modes.